 In Oak Valley Estates Homeowners Association v Georgetta Livingstone, Unpublished Opinion of the Michigan Court of Appeals, Docket No. 338292 (January 22, 2019), the Michigan Court of Appeals upheld a monetary judgment in favor of a condominium association, for fines and attorney’s fees and costs, after granting an injunction requiring that a co-owner remove solar panels, a wind turbine and a generator that were installed without permission from the board of directors.
 While this case is not precedentially binding, it does provide a good roadmap for condominium associations to follow when imposing fines and it is instructive on how to deal with difficult co-owners.

 Georgetta Livingstone was a co-owner in the Oak Valley Estates Homeowners Association (the “Association”), a condominium located in Clarkston, Michigan.
 DTE Energy installed a smart meter near Livingstone’s unit in 2011.
 After the installation of the smart meter, Livingston began experiencing negative health symptoms that she attributed to exposure to electromagnetic radiation emitting from the smart meter.
-After engaging in a prolonged disagreement with DTE about the effects of the meter, defendant eventually replaced the smart meter with a traditional analog meter, resulting in termination of the electrical services to her property.
+After engaging in a prolonged disagreement with DTE about the effects of the meter, defendant eventually replaced the smart meter with a traditional analog meter, resulting in the termination of the electrical services to her property.

 In order to deliver energy to her unit, Livingstone installed a wind turbine and generator.
 The Association’s president advised Livingstone that these external improvements required approval by the board of directors.
 The board also received various complaints from other co-owners about the noise caused by the generator.
 The Association then sent Livingstone periodic written notices indicating that the unauthorized improvements violated the condominium bylaws and would result in fines.

-In December 2015, the Association initiated an action to enforce the condominium bylaws, seeking injunctive relief requiring removal of the wind turbine and generator.
+In December 2015, the Association initiated an action to enforce the condominium bylaws, seeking injunctive relief requiring the removal of the wind turbine and generator.
 The trial court granted summary disposition in the Association’s favor on this issue.
 On appeal, Livingstone did not challenge the issuance of the injunction, but challenged the monetary judgment issued with the injunction that awarded $30,538.31 in attorney’s fees, costs, and fines.

 The Association’s award of $16,500 in attorney’s fees and cost was reasonable